How to exercise Git-backed OBS on build.opensuse.org

 Unwritable repository

-The /pool/glslang repository does not have any write permissions.
+The /pool/descent3 repository does not have any write permissions.
 The maintainer is unable to perform git pushes.
-The maintainer is also unable to accept any pull requests made towards /pool/glslang.
+The maintainer is also unable to accept any pull requests made towards /pool/descent3.

 Abolishment of development projects

-Opening a pull request against /pool/glslang creates an OBS project entity by the name of e.g. devel:Factory:git-workflow:staging:contributor:glslang:1 and creates an OBSSCM submit-typed request (SR) from …glslang:1/glslang to openSUSE:Factory/glslang.
+Opening a pull request against /pool/descent3 creates an OBS project entity by the name of e.g. devel:Factory:git-workflow:staging:contributor:descent3:1 and creates an OBSSCM submit-typed request (SR) from …descent3:1/descent3 to openSUSE:Factory/descent3.
 This is the “will automatically get forwarded” part mentioned in the scm-staging user guide.

-The maintainer(s) of X11:Wayland/glslang are not added to this SR in any way.
-In essence, develprjs/develpkgs are effectively abolished.
+The maintainer(s) of games/descent3 are not added to this SR in any way and cannot intervene in case an evil/innocent user makes a malicious/stupid pull request.
+In essence, develprjs/develpkgs are abolished.

 Contributor guide